Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

-Thus, the reason that when stubbing the tow, or tripping on a seam of concrete can put us down face first quickly and awkwardly to say the least.
+Thus the reason that when stubbing the toe, or tripping on a seam of concrete can put us down face first quickly and awkwardly to say the least.

 This caught all of us by surprise, but makes total sense.
 A common factor in just about every diet plan is to eat smaller portion sizes, more times a day to sustain weight loss.

-Carnivores only came back to the camp 1 out of 7 days of hunting with any food.
+Carnivores only came back to the camp one out of seven days of hunting with any food.

-Sometimes that one meal, even if larger than humanly possible, would have to last until the next kill or what could be 5-6 days later.
+Sometimes that one meal, even if larger than humanly possible, would have to last until the next kill or what could be five to six days later.
 WOW, can you imagine eating almost 18 times our usual 1,200 calories daily in ONE sitting?

 This was again simple science, factual information, common sense differences why the human body was NOT created to eat meat.

-Dr. Milton Mills notes two or three separate times during the 1 hour 18-minute talk, about how much more data and slides he removed to cut down the time in half.
+Dr. Milton Mills notes two or three separate times during the one hour 18-minute talk, about how much more data and slides he removed to cut down the time in half.